au-ts/sel4_profiler/USE.md

 `profiler_ring_free`, `profiler_ring_used`, `profiler_mem`.
 These memory regions must also be mapped into the client.

-The profiler also requires several channels between itself and the client.
-The aforementioned control channels, being 10, 20, 30.
-Additionally, the channel 5 is used for the profiler to signal to the client that its buffer's need emptying.
-When the buffers are full, the profiler will halt the PMU until it receives a resume (30) signal from the client.
+The profiler needs to have a channel between itself and the client as mentioned before.
+The client can send PPC to the profiler start/stop/restart.
+You will find definitions in `profiler.h` for the label numbers for the respective control commands.
+Place these in the label field of the `msginfo`.
+The profiler will also signal on this channel to tell the client that its buffers need emptying.
+The profiler will halt the PMU until it receives a PPC to restart.

 ### Connecting client to subsystems